xgcm/xgcm-examples/Readme.md

-# Pangeo Gallery Template
+# XGCM Example Gallery

-This repository stores an example gallery repo for the Pangeo Gallery.
+This repository stores the xgcm example repo for the Pangeo Gallery.
 It is configured to automatically build itself using [binderbot](https://github.com/pangeo-gallery/binderbot).
 It is linked, via a git submodule, the the